Cyclomaniac758/wave_tracker/README.md

 To run:

 run find_wave.py, specifying the video file to analyse, stored in the Videos folder.
+Resulting video is written to Tracked.mp4.